itsek/ADGroup-Tree/README.md

 ```
 Usage:
-Just Pipe the Output of builtin Get-ADGroup CMDlet to this skript
+Just Pipe the Output of builtin Get-ADGroup CMDlet to this function
 Get-ADGroup -Identity "testgroup" | ADGroup-Tree

 Example-Output: